vardaansinha/devops/_posts/2023-03-27-AWSDevolpment.md

 - Another command to run would be: curl http://localhost:8086 | html2text

 ###  Test preparation for Docker Web Application using IP for Internet Access
+Prerequisites:
+Installing Nginx
+- Run the command to make sure that Nginx is installed within the system: sudo apt install nginx Move to /etc/nginx/sites-available whichis where the Nginx Server Configuration Files are located
+- Create your own file in the thing

 ### Are there any outdated Nginx/Docker functionalities to address?